egeoz/Voltorb/README.md

 - Support for init systems other than systemd
 - Stress test
 - setup.py
-- Ubuntu and AUR packagee
+- Packages for Ubuntu and Arch